mapbox/mapbox-scenekit/README.md

 1. Follow the rest of [Carthage’s iOS integration instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
 Your application target’s Embedded Frameworks should include MapboxSceneKit.framework.

+1. In `Info.plist`, add `MGLMapboxAccessToken` with your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/) as the value.

 1. Include `import MapboxSceneKit` at the top of your ViewController.

 ## Configuration